rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 As noted in the [summary][summary], if a Rust frame containing `catch_unwind` is unwound by a foreign exception, the behavior is undefined for now.

+## Analysis of key design goals

+This section revisits the key design goals to assess how well they are met by the proposed design.

+### Changing from panic=unwind to panic=abort cannot cause UB

+This constraint is met:

+* Unwinding across a "C" boundary is UB regardless of whether one is using `panic=unwind` or `panic=abort`.
+* Unwinding across a "C unwind" boundary is always defined, though it is defined to abort if `panic=abort` is used.
+* Forced exceptions behave the same regardless of panic mode.

+### Optimization with panic=abort

+Using this proposal, the compiler is **almost always** able to reduce overhead related to unwinding when using panic=abort.
+The one exception is that invoking a "C unwind" ABI still requires some kind of minimal landing pad to trigger an abort.
+The expectation is that very few functions will use the "C unwind" boundary unless they truly intend to unwind -- and, in that case, those functions are likely using panic=unwind anyway, so this is not expected to make much difference in practice.

+### Preserve the ability to change how Rust panics are propagated when using the Rust ABI

+This constraint is met.
+If we were to change Rust panics to a different mechanism from the mechanism used by the native ABI, however, there would have to be a conversion step that interconverts between Rust panics and foreign exceptions at "C unwind" ABI boundaries.

+### Enable Rust panics to traverse through foreign frames

+This constraint is met.

+### Enable foreign exceptions to propagate through Rust frame

+This constraint is partially met -- the behavior of foreign exceptions with respect to `catch_unwind` is currently undefined, and left for future work.

 # Drawbacks
 [drawbacks]: #drawbacks